ajanin/bash_tutorial/tutorial.md

 find /etc -name 'man*' > man_files.list
 ```

 Are you surprised by the result?
-Run `cat man_files.list` to see what it output.
+Run `cat man_files.list` to see what's in it.

 What's going on here is that `find` writes files it finds to its `stdout` and errors to its `stderr`.
 Just like `stdout`, `stderr` will end up printed in the terminal if it's not otherwise redirected. `>` redirected `stdout` to a file; `stderr` ended up on the terminal.